vjgegenlicht/CNN4Jets/README.md

 Now a model exists, that can be used for the classification itself.
 Creating and training a model will not be done on the computer in the museum.
 Instead, a model file and all additional data will be provided beforehand.

-To classify a image, two parser arguments exist:
+To classify an image, two parser arguments exist:

 `--model=<path>` and `--classify=<path>`.